Saving Time and Cost in Small Metal Parts Inspection

 Good Reasons to Do a Sampling Inspection

-A sampling plan in quality control is a statistical method of determining whether to accept or reject a lot of material that is being produced.
-In a sampling inspection, a relatively small number of pieces from the lot are inspected to determine if the entire lot will be accepted or rejected based on the number of defective pieces in the sample.
+In quality control (QC), a sampling plan is a statistical method of determining whether to accept or reject a lot of material that is being produced.
+In a QC sampling, a relatively small number of pieces from the lot are inspected to determine if the entire lot will be accepted or rejected based on the number of defective pieces in the sample.

 Sometimes a customer will ask for a different AQL level or sampling plan, and of course we accommodate them.
 However, we find that our preferred standard (AQL 1.0 c=0) helps us deliver on customer-requested quality levels while also reducing the cost of inspection, by allowing us to inspect fewer parts without increasing the statistical probability of rejectable parts.